baliyanvinay/Good-READS/README.md

+## Problems:
+1. CSS Grid is missing some property, does not cover whole page.
+<p>This has been fixed</p>
+2. Fontsize for the content is too small
+3. Absolute footer position is overlapped by CSS grid when there are more rows.

 # Good-READS
 Breakdown and build up project.
 To understand the working of Django forms, class based views, handling of static files and settings core functions.